tcarver1234/hmt_hackathon/index.md

 Teams can be organised ahead of time or assigned by the hackathon organisers.

 ## Useful Links
-you can communicate and coordinate with experts and particpants via the [Hackathon Slack](http://hmtpublichackathon.slack.com/)
+you can communicate and coordinate with experts and participants via the [Hackathon Slack](http://hmtpublichackathon.slack.com/)

 ## Projects: